hidden-infra/hiddeninfra.com/content/about.md

 tags: []
 ---

+Hi!
+I'm Connick.
 My goal for this project is to share my obsession with "hidden infrastructure".
 To do that, I should start by explaining my emotional attachment to it and elaborating on why I am so fascinated by things of this nature.

 Everything started with my discovery of [urban exploration](https://en.wikipedia.org/wiki/Urban_exploration), which is the “exploration of manmade structures, usually abandoned ruins or hidden components of the manmade environment”.
 This concept captivated me because I had never considered the existence of things like that.
 It was like a whole new world had been exposed.
 I went down a long rabbit hole of [YouTube videos](https://youtu.be/vWF3IDk9Gek) and Internet sleuthing, but I never did any UrbEx myself (mostly because it often involves trespassing).